BCB744 Self-Assessment

 Understanding Level: Beginner / Intermediate / Advanced

-• Seek Help: Do not hesitate to ask questions on the GitHub Issues page for help.
+• Seek help: Ask questions in class or on the GitHub Issues page when stuck.

-• Collaborate: Work with your peers and discuss the concepts [8, 19].
+• Collaborate: Work with peers and discuss the concepts covered in Intro R.

-• Review: If you are struggling, review the course material provided by the instructor.
+• Review: If you are struggling, revisit the specific chapter linked from the course site.

 Reuse